ISISComputingGroup/ibex_developers_manual/Motor-IOCs.md

 * Encoder: This is some form of external device that is measuring where the axis actually is.
 This is normally fed back to the controller in _steps_, the motor record will convert this to a distance using a supplied resolution.
 * Limits: A binary signal that tells the controller that the motor has reached the edge of it's travel.
 There will be a high and a low limit for each direction of travel.
 * Home: A binary signal that tells the controller when the axis is at a known _home_ position.

+# Software structure

+All motor IOCs have a macro called `MTRCTRL` which defines the controller number.
+The controller number is used to [create the PVs for each axis](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/PV-Naming#the-ininstmot-sub-domain) and gives the row where each axis will appear on the table of motors.

 ## Motors used at ISIS
 The motors currently used at ISIS are: